inflac/frab-cli/Readme.md

 frab-cli is a commandline tool for schedule creation in [frab](https://github.com/frab) format.
 Simply enter the schedule informations from the commandline and generate a .xml schedule.

 ## Notes
 Please be aware about frab-clis unfinished codebase.
-Currently there is no support for persons.
+There might be checks missing to filter invalid inputs

 ## Usage
 ```